ICS 313 -- Programming Language Theory

 introduces alternative programming paradigms, including functional languages

-write programs in functional and logic languages during this course.
+write programs in functional and logic languages.

 Before the end of the course, all students should: